gsamaras/Dolphinn/README.md

 # DOLPHINN
-Dimension reductiOn and LookuPs on a Hypercube for effIcient Near Neighbor
+A C++ library for: Dimension reductiOn and LookuPs on a Hypercube for effIcient Near Neighbor.